List of Boston Legal characters: Jeffrey Coho

 Jeffrey Coho is an intense, grandiose criminal defense attorney from the New York City branch of Crane, Poole & Schmidt who joins the Boston firm in Season 3, accompanied by Claire Simms.
 Jeffrey is as comfortable with making enemies as he is making friends.
 He had a fleeting relationship with Denise, and as such is cordially despised by Brad Chase.
 After finding out that Denise's baby is not his, Jeffrey leaves the firm in episode fifteen of Season three, wearing his Buzz Lightyear costume.

 Claire Simms

 Claire Sims is a smart, sexy lawyer who, along with Jeffrey Coho, joins the firm in the second episode of Season three.
 She did undercover work in the Scott Little case, and has a penchant for flirting with witnesses.
 Claire initiated a relationship with Clarence Bell, who was first her assistant and later a fellow associate.
-She was written out following the end of season three, absent any explanation.
+She was dropped following the end of season three, absent any explanation.